alejandropiuryp/dp2-G25-D02/README.txt

 https://github.com/alejandropiuryp/dp2-G25-D02.git

-This is Acme Planner, a project in D&T.
+This is Acme Work Plans, a project in D&T.